illinoistech-itm/jhajek/itmd-521/labs/chapter-11/Readme.md

 ### Part II

-- Parse the **entire** initially assigned text file
-  - Load from original source txt (70-80 or 80-90)
+- Using the initial dataframe already created from the raw text source in part one:
-  - Create a dataframe that will:
+  - Create an additional dataframe that will:
     - Calculate and display: Showing AVG temperature per month per year and calculate the standard deviation of the 20 years of averages
     - Group by WeatherStation and sort by Longitude (Ascending)
     - Create any additional columns needed to satisfy these requirement and drop all uneeded columns